alexpreynolds/biostar-handbook-web/www/tools/lastz/lastz_install.md

 	curl -O http://www.bx.psu.edu/~rsharris/lastz/newer/lastz-1.03.73.tar.gz
 	tar xzvf lastz-1.03.73.tar.gz
 	cd lastz-distrib-1.03.73/

+	# Build the tool. (see notes below).
 	make

+	# Link the executable to the ~/bin folder
+ 	ln -sf ~/src/lastz-distrib-1.03.73/src/lastz ~/bin

 The compilation above may fail on the Mac due to overly stringent warnings (treats all warnings as errors).
 If that happens edit the file `~/src/lastz-distrib-1.03.73/src/Makefile`  and remove the `-Werror` flag for the `defineAll` variable.
 The program should compile successfully.

-Link the executables into the `~/bin` folder

-	ln -s lastz-distrib-1.03.73/src/lastz ~/bin

 The **Mac OSX** version that installs via brew is an older version though: